Shoma Uno: 2020–2021 season

 Uno was assigned to compete at the 2020 Internationaux de France, but this event was also cancelled due to the pandemic.
 Returning to Japan for the 2020–21 Japan Championships, Uno placed third in the short program behind Yuzuru Hanyu and Yuma Kagiyama after failing to execute his planned jump combination.
 He was second in the free skate, his only error being tripling a planned quad toe loop, and he rose to the silver medal position overall, behind Hanyu.

 At the 2021 World Championships, Uno placed sixth in the short program after a fall on his triple Axel.
 In the free skate, he two-footed his quadruple Salchow and put a hand down for his quadruple toe loop but still managed to place third in the free skate and fourth overall, behind Nathan Chen and compatriots Hanyu and Kagiyama.
 Uno was subsequently announced as part of the Japanese team for the 2021 World Team Trophy.
 He placed ninth in the short program and sixth in the free program, with Team Japan placing third overall at the competition.

 2021–2022 season: Beijing Olympics and World title

 Uno made his season international competitive debut at the 2021 Skate America, his first Grand Prix.
 He placed second in the short program behind Vincent Zhou despite doubling a planned quad flip, in the process landing a quad-triple combination in competition for the first time in years.
 He was third in the free skate but remained in the silver medal position, less than a point ahead of bronze medalist Nathan Chen, who struggled in both programs.
-Zhou and Uno became the first skaters to defeat Chen in competition since the prior Olympics.
+Zhou and Uno became the first and only skaters to defeat Chen in competition since the prior Olympics.
 His second assignment was the 2021 NHK Trophy, which, due to the withdrawal of Yuzuru Hanyu due to injury, was widely seen as a rematch between Uno and Zhou.
 Uno won both segments of the competition to defeat Zhou by almost thirty points.
 He landed four of his five planned quad jumps in the free skate, albeit with an imperfect landing on one, and doubled a planned quad flip.
 Uno's results qualified him to the Grand Prix Final, but it was subsequently cancelled due to restrictions prompted by the Omicron variant.